 But its riches didn’t go unnoticed, and Delos became a target for pirates and looters.
 And after the city was destroyed for the second time the last residents moved away and it was eventually completely deserted (save for a few pirates) by the 7th century.

 The ruins of Delos were uncovered in 1873 when a team of French archaeologists started excavating the site.
-And excavations are still carrying on today, with plenty of ruins still below the surface waiting to be discovered.
+And excavations are still carrying on today, with plenty of ruins still below the surface which are just waiting to be discovered.

 You can only reach Delos by boat, and as you pull up to the island you first notice how rocky and barren it is, with no vegetation so the stone and marble of the ruins really stands out, contrasting with the bright blue of the sea.
 The island is only 5km long and 1.3km wide, and the archaeological site covers the whole island, with ruins spread across it.